satyasuresh-source/TaxService/README.md

 /api/Tax/GetTaxDetails

-3) Create an API to Save the Tax Details for a Municipality
+3) Created an API to Save the Tax Details for a Municipality

 /api/Tax/Save

-4) Create an API to Update the Tax Details for a Municipality
+4) Created an API to Update the Tax Details for a Municipality

 /api/Tax/Update

+To run this api need to do following

+1)Database connection to be change in MunicipalityDataContext.cs